-Student grant proposals and letters of recommendation are evaluated carefully by UAR academic staff.
-Submitting an application authorizes UAR staff to examine your transcripts and consult appropriate faculty and staff outside the UAR office regarding your project and qualifications.
+Student grant proposals and letters of recommendation are evaluated carefully by Academic Advising and Undergraduate Research staff in the Vice Provost for Undergraduate Education (VPUE) office.
+Submitting an application authorizes Academic Advising and Undergraduate Research staff to examine your transcripts and consult appropriate faculty and staff outside VPUE regarding your project and qualifications.
 The review process is quite competitive due to high levels of student interest and limited availability of funds.
 Not all good proposals will receive grants.

 Criteria for Funding